Patrick J. Witt is running to serve as Georgia Insurance Commissioner. He is the only candidate in the race endorsed by President Donald Trump.

 In the wake of the November 2020 election, Patrick served as a member of President Trump’s official legal team.
 Patrick’s voter data analysis uncovered tens of thousands of illegally cast votes and revealed dozens of violations of the Georgia Election Code by Secretary of State Brad Raffensperger and county officials.

-Prior to federal service, Patrick graduated from Harvard Law School with honors and led a successful business career at the management consulting firm, McKinsey & Company.
+Prior to federal service, Patrick graduated from Harvard Law School with honors and led a successful business career.

 A second-generation Georgian, Patrick and his older brother, Jeff, were both starting quarterbacks for Parkview High School under legendary football coach, Cecil Flowe.
 Patrick went on to play college football at Yale University, where he was a three-year starter.

 At Yale, Patrick broke nearly every major passing record in school history and was invited to the NFL Combine.
-After graduation, Patrick was a free agent with the New Orleans Saints.
+After graduation, Patrick spent time with the NFL’s New Orleans Saints.

 In his senior year, Patrick went toe-to-toe with the radical Left when the New York Times tried to destroy his career by spreading a false accusation about him.
 Patrick fought back and has become a leading voice speaking out against cancel culture and the dangers of undermining our constitutional due process rights.